qiine/qiine-nvim-conf/README.md

 trouble.nvim
 ident-blankline

+### Session
+tiny session management helpers, with save on BufEnter, command to save/edit global session and auto reload session on restart command

 ### Theme
 mostly nightfox with a bunch of custom highlight groups on top
 I am on an B&W eInk monitor so colors must be off for now